Halcyon

 Prototyping, Material Test and a Design Provocation.

-Using the lacquer-beeswax filament, I printed a series of small-scale objects, like eyewear frames — to examine structural integrity,.
+Using the lacquer composite filament, I printed a series of small-scale objects, like eyewear frames — to examine structural integrity,.
 These artifacts weren’t just functional trials but conceptual probes into how regenerative materials could shape future everyday forms.

 Final renders were created to visualize scenarios highlighting the potential of bio-based materials across wearable product design contexts.
 The renderings serve as speculative projections, imagining a design future where materials return gracefully to the earth.